yackx/ipgo/content/complex-data-types/struct.md

 // false
 ```

-There is another way to declare this function, in a tighter manner, as a "behavior" for a person.
+There is another way to declare this function, as a "behavior" for a person.

 ```go
 func (p *Person) IsJuniorDiscountApplicable bool {